Being a nomad isn't easy, but it's what life has given me. I spent

 that βlikeβ and your friend's username must be saved so that when

-For the jack-of-all-trades type of role, many call it a Fullstack
+For the jack-of-all-trades role, many call it Fullstack Developer or Software Developer

-main difference lies in where the software is installed.
+Their main difference lies in where the software is installed.
 As a

 so on).
 These can be websites or web applications.